-Project Officers are responsible for the completion and submission of all Gateway Forms to the Strategic Investment and Property Team (FAO lain Betham / Fiona Lucas).
+Project Officers are responsible for the completion and submission of all Gateway Forms to the Strategic Investment and Property Team (FAO lain Betham / Fiona Lucas) and must include sign off by the relevant Cabinet Member.
 The team will then ensure that all Gateway Forms are presented to IPB as required.